Your personnel forecast accommodates two types of labor entries:

 Understanding regular labor

 Regular labor is simply any salary you pay that's part of your overhead expenses.
-Administrative and management employees are often regular labor - but be sure to consider the rule of thumb above for direct labor to make sure.
+Administrative and management employees are often regular labor - but be sure to consider the rule of thumb above for direct labor.

 The reason we separate direct labor from regular labor in your forecast is simple: